Recruitment, apprenticeships and training

-- Cambridge Regional College students study: accounting and finance, business and management, catering and hospitality, construction, engineering (including motor vehicle), hairdressing, beauty and barbering, health, safety and first aid, health, social care and childcare, IT, laboratory and logistics.
+- Cambridge Regional College students study a wide range of skills.
+Business training includes: IT, logistics, accounting and finance, business and management, and catering and hospitality.
+There is also construction and engineering training including motor vehicle.
+Students learn skills such as: hairdressing, beauty and barbering.
+There are opportunities in: health, laboratories, safety and first aid, social care, and childcare.

-- Anglia Ruskin University can provide you with second/third year undergraduates in a number of business disciplines, as well as science and technology, for up to a year.
-They also run KEEP+, which allows SMEs to have a subsidised intern for 12 weeks.
+- Anglia Ruskin University can help you find second/third year undergraduates in a number of business disciplines, as well as science and technology, for up to a year.

-- CTP arranges work experience placements for people in the process of leaving the military.
+- The Career Transition Partnership (CTP) arranges work experience placements for people in the process of leaving the military.
 They are still serving whilst they are with you, therefore their wages are paid by the military.

-- Cambridge University’s Careers Service offers a range of recruitment opportunities for businesses who want to attract their graduates.
+- The University of Cambridge’s Careers Service offers a range of recruitment opportunities for businesses who want to attract their graduates.

-- Find a job allows you to advertise jobs and search for people whose CVs match your needs.
+- The Government's Find a job allows you to advertise jobs and search for people whose CVs match your needs.